An Introduction to Polar Fieldwork for Early Career Researchers

-This course provides a small group of up to 16 NERC and UKRI funded PhD students and Early Career Researchers to gain practical skills for working safely and effectively in the polar regions.
+This course provides a small group of up to 16 NERC and UKRI funded PhD students and Early Career Researchers the opportunity to gain practical skills for working safely and effectively in the polar regions.
 The course is particularly aimed at those early career researchers who do not have an opportunity for polar fieldwork.

-The short eight-day course consists of two parts: three days theoretical work in Cambridge followed by five full days of active fieldwork on the ice and at sea, supported from the UK Arctic Research Station in the international research village of Ny-Ålesund, Svalbard.
+The short course consists of approximately six days of theoretical and practical work in the NERC Arctic Research Station in the international research village of Ny-Ålesund, Svalbard.

 Leading operational polar experts and researchers from British Antarctic Survey will guide the course, teaching participants to translate exciting scientific ideas into safe, achievable and effective field plans.